dwinchell/appset-example/README.md

 argocd cluster add -y spoke2
 ```

-6. Create an ApplicationSet that will deploy an example application to Spoke 1 and Spoke 2.
+6. Create an ApplicationSet that will deploy an example application to Spoke1 and Spoke2.

 Note: the commands below look up the URL for each cluster and save them to shell environment variables, which are then used in the `oc apply` command.
 By the time OpenShift receives the ApplicationSet definition, the shell has already filled in some of the values.